Story Skeleton—Alice & Ahab

 White Whale, White Rabbit

 The structure of both of these novels is exceedingly simple.
 In fact, the mastery of both is evident in this simplicity.
 Few authors can pull off a straight-shot trajectory.
-By this I mean neither novel has a true subplot.
-Alice moves through a number of episodic encounters, and Ahab’s pursuit of Moby Dick is given complexity through Ishmael, the famously unreliable narrator, and Queequeg to an extent, but in the end, each protagonist chases their quarry from start to finish without significant relationship arcs or secondary narrative goals.
+By this we mean neither novel has a true subplot.
+Alice moves through a number of episodic encounters, and Ahab’s pursuit of Moby Dick is given complexity through Ishmael, the famously unreliable narrator—and his friend Queequeg to an extent.
+But in the end, each protagonist chases their quarry from start to finish without significant relationship arcs or secondary narrative goals.
+And that’s why we thought it made sense to start off with a side-by-side comparison of these two books.

-But for the purposes of this blog series, let’s take a closer look at the mechanics of these two novels, starting with literary agent Hannah Sheppard’s pitch test:
+Let’s take a closer look at the mechanics of these two novels, starting with a couple of loglines:

-• When young Alice follows a rabbit in a waistcoat down into Wonderland, she must brave the dangers and riddles of mystifying creatures and locales, culminating in an encounter with the decapitation-obsessed Queen of Hearts, lest she never find her way home.
+• When young Alice follows a rabbit in a waistcoat down into Wonderland, she must brave the dangers and riddles of mystifying creatures and locales, culminating in an encounter with the decapitation-obsessed Queen of Hearts, or else she may never find her way home.

 • After an initial violent encounter with a massive white whale in which he loses a leg, Captain Ahab sets off to hunt Moby Dick and exact his revenge, even if it costs him his life and his crew.